gpuweb/gpuweb/design/ErrorHandling.md

 The effect of an error depends on the type of a call:

  - For object creation, the call produces an invalid object.
- - For `WebGPUCommandEncoder` method, the `WebGPUCommandEncoder.finishEncoding` method will return an invalid object.
+ - For `WebGPUCommandEncoder` methods, the `WebGPUCommandEncoder.finishEncoding` method will return an invalid object.
-   (This is like any other object creation: a `WebGPUCommandDecoder` is created from a `WebGPUCommandEncoder` builder object.)
+   (This is like any other object creation: a `WebGPUCommandBuffer` is created from a `WebGPUCommandEncoder` builder object.)
  - For other WebGPU calls, the call is a no-op.

 In each case, an error is logged to the error log.

-Error propagation effectively wraps every WebGPU object type in the "Maybe Monad".
+Error propagation effectively make WebGPU operations happen in the "Maybe Monad".

 ## *Recovery*: Recoverable Errors

 Recoverable errors are produced only by object creation.
 A recoverable error is exposed asynchronously by the handle which was synchronously created.

-`WebGPUStatus` is an enum indicating either that the object is valid, or the type of recoverable error that occurred.
+`WebGPUObjectStatus` is an enum indicating either that the object is valid, invalid because of an out of memory, or for another reason.
+Application can use the `"out-of-memory"` status as a signal to scale back resource usage if it is possible.

 ```
-enum WebGPUStatus {
+enum WebGPUObjectStatus {
     "valid",
     "out-of-memory",
+    "invalid",
 };
 ```

-Non-recoverable errors are not exposed via this mechanism; they are only logged via the Error Logging mechanism.
+Errors on object creation are added to the `WebGPUDevice` error log, unless they are `"out-of-memory"` and opt-ed in to be handled by the application.
+An application opts into handling the recoverable errors itself by specifying `logRecoverableErrror = true` in the `WebGPUBufferDescriptor` and `WebGPUTextureDescriptor`.

 ### Recoverable errors in object creation

 A recoverable error is exposed as a `Promise<WebGPUStatus>`.

 (The final design may use a different object other than `Promise<WebGPUStatus>`.
-That decision isn't at the core of this proposal.)
+This part isn't at the core of this proposal.)

 ```
 partial interface WebGPUBuffer {